 Students enrolling for the first time in graduate research degree courses will receive an enrolment form by post.
-They have two weeks from the date of offer of registration in which to lodge the enrolment form with the Cashier and pay the appropriate fees.
-Completion of enrolment after this time will incur a penalty (see section 16. below).
+They have two weeks from the date of offer of registration in which to lodge the enrolment form with the Cashier.
+Completion of enrolment after this time will incur a penalty (see section 16, below).